 Both Utah law and the federal Consolidated Omnibus Budget Reconciliation Act (COBRA) permit employees to continue their group health coverage if they leave the group for certain specified reasons.
-Utah's mini-COBRA law covers all insured group health benefit plans regardless of the number of employees, provides for a shorter period of continuation, but does not apply to individuals eligible for federal COBRA continuation (UT Stat.
+Utah's mini-COBRA law covers all insured group health benefit plans regardless of the number of employees and provides for a shorter period of continuation.
+However, it does not apply to individuals eligible for federal COBRA continuation (UT Stat.
 Sec.
 31A-22-722).

 An individual is not eligible to continue coverage under state law if he or she:

-• Failed to pay any required individual contribution;
+• Fails to pay any required individual contribution;

 • Acquires other group coverage that covers all preexisting conditions, including maternity, if maternity coverage is provided;

-• Committed fraud in connection with the coverage;
+• Commits fraud in connection with the coverage;

-• Made an intentional misrepresentation of material fact under the terms of the coverage;
+• Makes an intentional misrepresentation of material fact under the terms of the coverage;

 • Is eligible for continuation coverage under federal COBRA;

 • Moves out of the insurer’s service area;